 What kind of words did Paul want to come out of his mouth?
 He says, "Pray for me that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel."
-Those are the words Paul wanted to speak, words that told the story of the gospel.
-He calls it a "mystery," not because the gospel is mysterious but because it's yet unknown to those who haven't heard it.
-In his parallel request written to the Colossian church he calls it "the mystery of Christ, for which I'm in chains" (Col 4:3).
+Those are the words Paul wanted to speak, words that made known the message of the gospel.
+He calls it a "mystery," not insinuating that the gospel is mysterious but that it's yet unknown to those who haven't heard it.4

 Why was Paul so burdened to make that gospel message known?
 In verse 20 he tells us, "for which I am an ambassador in chains."
-An ambassador, of course, is a person who represents the leader of a country in his dealings with those living in another country.
-Paul saw himself as an ambassador.
-By using that term he was acknowledging the following facts, facts that are true of us if we know Christ.
+An ambassador, of course, is a person who represents the leader of a country in his dealings with those in another country.
+That's how Paul saw himself, as an ambassador.

+By using this important term Paul was acknowledging the following facts, all of which are true of us if we know Christ.

 - 1. I was saved by the work of another.
 That's the gospel message.
 Christ died for our sins, was buried, and raised on the third day (1 Cor.
 15:3).
 That's the good news.
-I was heading for eternal hell, but God pardoned me.
+I was heading for the judgment of eternal hell, but God pardoned me.
 He accepted His Son's payment, gave me His Son's righteousness, and adopted me into His family.
 I did nothing to deserve or earn this.
 It was a gift received by simple faith.
 I was saved by the work of another. - 2.
 I belong to another.
 He is the Lord Jesus Christ, my master and owner.
 "You are not your own," says Paul in 1 Corinthians 6:19-20, "you were bought at a price." - 3.
 I represent another.
 I am the ambassador of the One who saved me and to whom I now belong.
 Paul put it this way in 2 Corinthians 5:19-20, "God was reconciling the world to himself in Christ, not counting men's sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ's ambassadors, as though God were making his appeal through us.
 We implore you on Christ's behalf: Be reconciled to God."